Do I need a prescription to receive a massage?

 How many sessions will I need to relieve my pain?

-Every case is different, but it commonly takes between 1-5 sessions, spread out over 1-5 weeks.
+Every case is different in determining how many sessions are needed to relieve pain.
+However, it commonly takes between 1-5 sessions, spread out over 1-5 weeks.
 In some cases, 2-3 short sessions a week for a few weeks will suffice.
 And sometimes the problem resolves after 1-2 treatments.
 Massage therapy may also be implemented to help manage certain chronic pain or dysfunction, which is a longer-term treatment plan and may be part of a more permanent way of life over a period of months to years.

 Is there anything else I need to know about the procedures of receiving a massage?

-It helps if clients are focused on each area as it is being worked on.
+More to know about receiving a massage is that it is most beneficial if clients are focused on each area as it is being worked on by simply being aware of what they are feeling.
 Clients have an important role in their healing process.
 Bringing consciousness to the areas being addressed creates a more profound experience.
 Music may be provided if the client wishes.
 It is best to keep talking to a minimum–except for feedback on the massage, or for conversation that can facilitate a therapeutic relationship.